Everything You Need To Know About Our Fishing Program.

 A note on fluorocarbon vs monofilament tippet and leader material: It’s a good idea to have both mono and fluoro in your kit.
 We use fluorocarbon for subsurface applications on the whole, as it has a tendency to sink and can drown delicate dries.
 Mono is a better choice for surface applications.

 FliesWe supply all the flies you will need when you fish with us.
-Our fly selection is too dynamic, ever-evolving, and extensive to list.
+Our fly selection is a dynamic, ever-evolving, and extensive affair.
 If, like us, you are a compulsive tier or prepper, the best thing to do would be to call or email us when you’re getting ready to come up and we will give you a bead on our current favorites.
-We are always on the lookout for new styles of flies, so if you have a magic fly from your home water in your box, don’t leave it at home.
+You can browse our short list of tried and true patterns here.
+We are always on the lookout for new styles of flies, so if you have a magic fly from your home water in your box, don’t leave it at home!